 - Overall, by improving the nutritional efficacy of feeds, creating a virtuous circle in favor of poultry farming sustainability.

 Economically-speaking, the use of amino acids as a substitute for raw materials such as soybean makes it possible to reduce dependency on imported proteins and encourage the use of local raw materials.

-Footpad dermatitis in chickens affects many poultry farms.
+Footpad dermatitis, recognized indicator for poultry welfare, affects many chicken farms.
 The consequences are evaluated economically and in terms of the animals’ welfare.
 Reducing footpad dermatitis means working in favor of the sustainability of poultry production.
 To do this, it is necessary to improve the quality of the litters by reducing their humidity levels.
 These levels are directly correlated with the level of dietary proteins, which can be reduced thanks to amino acids.

 Combatting footpad dermatitis in chickens requires a reduction in protein levels in the feed.
 This technique, along with a balanced and constant supply in amino acids, makes it possible to decrease levels in soybean (a raw material rich in potassium influencing water consumption) and nitrogen-rich excretions.
 Water consumption in animals is balanced once again, and the nitrogen load is reduced.
 Consequently, the broiler litters are drier and cleaner, reducing the occurrence of foot pad dermatitis, while the performance of the livestock increases in quality.